HINSDALE DANCE ACADEMY

 In addition to teaching dance for more than 15 years, Ms. Hershman is currently a Tier 2 BASI Pilates instructor.
 She is also certified in Pilates Jumpboard, CoreAlign I & II, TRX, and Trigger Point foam rolling.
 In 2015 she personally studied with Esther Gokhale in a 3 day intensive in the Gokhale Method.
 Shannon most recently became a corrective exercise specialist in the Biomechanics Method, completed training in Yamuna Body Rolling and the American Ballet Theater National Training Curriculum Pre-Primary through Level 3.
 She has a passion for continuing education and sharing her knowledge with her students.
-Ms. Hershman is thrilled to be the new director of both JUCO and the Jazz & Contemporary Department.
-She looks forward to her 2nd season with the HDA family.
+Ms. Hershman is thrilled to be continue her work as choreographer at HDA.

 Alana Czernobil, a Chicago native, has trained with the San Francisco Ballet, Boston Ballet, Hungarian National Ballet of Budapest, Hungary, American Ballet Theatre, and Suzanne Farrell.
 Alana is a graduate of North Carolina School of the Arts where she studied under the tutelage of the legendary Balanchine Ballerina, Melissa Hayden.
 While attending NCSA, she had the privilege of performing George Balanchine’s Stars and Stripes, Symphonie Concertante, and Symphony in C under the direction of Melissa Hayden.